Oceanic eclectus

 The oceanic eclectus parrot became extinct on Tonga during the early settlement 3,000 years ago, presumably due to human-caused factors.
 On Vava'u, it may have survived into historic times because among the drawings which were created in 1793 during Alessandro Malaspina's Pacific expedition, there is one sketch which appears to portray an Oceanic eclectus.

 Fossil remains of the oceanic eclectus have been found in archaeological sites in the islands of Tonga and Vanuatu.
 The species presumably existed in Fiji, as well.
-E. infectus had proportionally smaller wings than the eclectus parrot.
+E. infectus had proportionally smaller wings than the Moluccan eclectus.
 The species became extinct after the arrival of humans 3000 years ago, presumably due to human-caused factors (habitat loss, introduced species).